MussieBirhane/MussieBirhane/README.md

 I am now looking out for new challenges where I can develop scalable digital products and data-driven solutions that support digital innovation and informed decision-making in the AEC industry.
-I am also open to exploring and learning from other disciplines.

-Bonus point if I can collaborate with like-minded, cross-disciplinary engineers!
+I am also open to exploring and learning from other disciplines, and bonus point, if I can collaborate with like-minded, cross-disciplinary engineers!

 Please feel free to [connect](https://www.linkedin.com/in/mussie-birhane-92b0ba156/) and explore the possibilities of working together to drive meaningful change.